swyxio/brain/A - DX Circle/dx circle blog ideas.md

 distractable - stop getting distracted, make 3 pacts with yourself. distraction is avoidance. https://bagerbach.com/books/indistractable/#prevent-distraction-with-pacts

+what kind of telemetry should you have?
+- data for data
+- command level

 todolists reinforce the identity that you don't get things done